douthwja01/OpenMAS/README.md

 	+ The directory containing the simulation functions and utilities.
 		[it is advised you do not change anything within this folder]

-- events
-	+ The simulations event set which are triggered throughout the runtime.
-	  [it is advised you do not change anything within this folder]

 - objects
 	+ The directory of user/default object definitions.